masagrator/Status-Monitor-Overlay/README.md

 - SunTheCourier for sys-clk-Overlay from which I learned how to make my own Tesla homebrew

 # FAQ:
-Q: Is this have impact in game?
+Q: This homebrew has any impact on games?

 A: Negligible, you won't see any difference.
 You can check in games like Doom and Witcher 3 with enabled FPS counters that running this homebrew doesn't affect FPS in visible way.